 Once you are a member of a club, you are able to compete in specific ‘invitation’ events put on by other clubs.
 Currently SDVLCC will charge non-members an associate fee (one time annual payment) but the AHMCC and VLCC do not charge non-members.
 You may also compete in a normal club event as a guest if your own club is not hosting a race that weekend.

-ANSWER – For Women, over 30 years old in the year of racing, for men it’s currently over 35.
-The AMCC have recently ruled that this will be reduced to 30 and come into effect in 2019.
+ANSWER – You need to turn 30 years old in the year of racing.
 There’s no upper age limit – we have 80+ year olds racing!

 Answer – Simply put, as fit as you want to be.
 Riders are graded to their abilities, and whether you are a brand new rider or a Strava King, there will be a grade for you.

 Answer – A roadworthy bike, Australian approved standard helmet and cycling kit.
 Most racing is conducted on public roads and so subject to Australian Road Rules

 Answer – Currently the AVCC does not allow the use of any video or still recording device to be carried by a nominated rider nor placed on a bike during any official club or SAMCA event.
 You may of course video or photograph any riders from any part of the race route if you are a spectator.

 Answer – Yes.. details are provided in the documents section.

 Answer – YES….
 In order to both keep you and your fellow riders safe, as well as complying with insurance and South Australian road rules requirements, an extensive set of rules govern racing.
 These can be seen in the website Legal and Race Information section.